superm1/amd-debug-tools/README.md

 It will capture some state from the system as well as from the machine specific registers that amd-pstate uses.

+## amd-ttm
+`amd-ttm` is a tool used for managing the TTM memory settings on AMD systems.

 ## Compatibility scripts

 Compatibility scripts are provided for the previous names the tools went by: